 The outline of this cephalomorphic cut is embellished with an imbolo frieze made up of geometric patterns referring to scarifications, also used on the shoowa raffia textiles.
 These different types of carved cups aim to enhance the prestige of their owners.

 Watch the video

-The extremely organized and hierarchical Kuba society placed at its center a king or nyim inspiring the statuary of the ethnic group.
+Particularly organized and hierarchical, it placed a king or nyim at its center, inspiring the statuary of the ethnic group.

-This one was considered to be of divine origin.
-At the same time chief of the kingdom and of the Bushoong chieftaincy, he was attributed supernatural virtues stemming from sorcery or from the ancestors.
-He was therefore responsible for the survival of his subjects, whether it was through the harvests, the rain or the birth of children.
-These magical attributes were not hereditary, however, as the king was elected by a council.
+This was considered to be of divine origin.
+Both head of the kingdom and of the bushoong chiefdom, he was attributed supernatural virtues from witchcraft or ancestors.
+He therefore ensured the sustainability of his subjects, whether through harvests, rain or the birth of children.

 Source: Kuba, ed.
 5continents, Binkley and Darish.